China market rout, slowing economy sap demand for luxury cars

 The China Association of Automobile Manufacturers (CAAM) previously predicted combined sales for passenger and commercial vehicles to grow 7 percent to 25.1 million this year.

-“The stock market has some impact on the car sales as it hurts cash flow,” CAAM chief Dong Yang told reporters on Friday, adding he was confident sales would pick up in the second half.

-Defending the double-digit operating margins that the China car market provided just a few years ago is not easy as the economy cools to its slowest pace in growth in a quarter century, and auto dealers in China are tightening their belts to keep margins from falling further.
+Defending the double-digit operating margins that the China car market provided just a few years ago is not easy as the economy cools to its slowest pace of growth in a quarter century, and auto dealers are tightening their belts to keep margins from falling further.

 The BMW dealer group chief said his outlets, which employ about 200 people at each location, had put a hold on new hires.